lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 2. User clicks a button
 3. the to-do is added and appears on the list.

-// TODO: insert a GIF

-Basically, when the button is clicked, the Vue instance needs to take care of getting the data and adding it to the list.
+When the button is clicked, the Vue instance needs to take care of getting the data and adding it to the list.
 We will create a [method](https://vuejs.org/api/options-state.html#methods) called `addTodo()` to take care of all these.

 Methods are defined in `methods` option: